B3W/RepositioningAdornerWPF/README.md

 # Repositioning Adorner Example

-A small Visual Studio project showcasing how to utilize adorners for reposition controls inside a Canvas.
+A small Visual Studio project showcasing how to utilize adorners to reposition controls inside a Canvas.

 The project is applicable to WPF application targeting .NET 4.8.